openmainframeproject/cloudstack-wg/README.md

+**NOTICE: This working group is in [Emeritus status](https://tac.openmainframeproject.org/process/lifecycle.html#emeritus-stage) and no longer active**

 # Open Mainframe Project Cloudstack on Z project collaboration

 This repo contains all the code and collaboration documents for the Open Mainframe Project Cloudstack on Z project.